Cityside Annual Report

 Dear Parents and Community Members:

-The AER is available for you to review electronically by visiting the following web site Cityside AER, or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically by visiting the following web site CITYSIDE’S COMBINED REPORT or you may review a copy in the main office at your child’s school.

 Our school has not been given one of these labels.

 Although Cityside Middle School is above the state average in all areas, we are not without our challenges.
 We are targeting ways to close the achievement gap with all of our students, specifically our English Language Learners and our Special Education subgroups.
 We have devised new guidelines for our EL curriculum and have had several planning meetings for supports and interventions.
+We are training multiple staff members in SIOP training to better teach our language learners.
 We are working with our special education team to provide the most support possible for our students with disabilities.
-We look forward to seeing the growth with these two subgroups as these interventions are put in place.
+We look forward to seeing the growth with these two subgroups as these interventions are strengthened.

 State law requires that we also report additional information.

-- There are two middle schools in Zeeland Public Schools.
+- PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL: There are two middle schools in Zeeland Public Schools.
 Cityside has three feeder elementary schools – Adams, Lincoln and Woodbridge.
 Cityside Middle School students go on to Zeeland East High School for ninth grade and beyond.
 Students are assigned to their elementary school by geographic boundaries.
 We also accept schools-of-choice students both within district and outside of the district as well.

-- During 2016-17, we were in the second year of our 3-5 year School Improvement Cycle.
-We focused on reading, using technology and curriculum mapping.
+- THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN: During 2017-18, we were in the third year of our 3-5 year School Improvement Cycle.
+We focused on reading, using technology, improving science scores and strengthening our MTSS-A/B structure.
 We also have a career awareness focus based on survey results we received from parents, staff and students.
 Our primary goal was to increase the percentage of students reading at grade level at each grade, and we did that as measured by the STAR that we used as our universal screener.
 To support positive behavior choices, we are using the PBIS (Positive Behavior Interventions and Supports) Model.
 This will not only encourage positive behavior, but will also teach our students what behavior is expected in a given situation.
 Since the implementation of PBIS in 2010, we have seen our discipline issues decrease.
 We had over 600 behavior referrals in year one, and this past year, we had less than 200.
-By working together as a staff, under the leadership of the School Improvement Team, we feel we have an excellent plan that will help our students in 2017-18 and beyond.
+By working together as a staff, under the leadership of the School Improvement Team, we feel we have an excellent plan that will help our students in 2018-19 and beyond.

-- Cityside Middle School has approximately 680 students in grades six through eight.
-Students in sixth grade are separated into two four-teacher teams.
-Students in seventh and eighth grade are on one large team.
+- A BRIEF DESCRIPTION OF EACH SPECIALIZED SCHOOL: Cityside Middle School has approximately 710 students in grades six through eight.
 We support Special Education students with both traditional resource classes, as well as two, more intensive, categorical classrooms.
 Students are able to participate in a wide range of elective classes, including Band, Choir, Orchestra, Dance, Art, Career Choices, Spanish and Advanced PE/Health.
 All students are exposed to Physical Education, Art, Spanish and Life Management through our Exploratory Rotation.
 Our eighth graders are able to take classes that earn high school credit in Math, Spanish, and PE.
 We offer a wide range of sports and clubs that allow students to connect to the greater Cityside community outside of the school day.

-- Zeeland Public Schools makes sure our students are provided challenging lessons that are consistent across grade levels and that include the common core curriculum.
+- IDENTIFY HOW TO ACCESS A COPY OF THE CORE CURRICULUM, A DESCRIPTION OF ITS IMPLEMENTATION, AND AN EXPLANATION OF THE VARIANCES FROM THE STATE’S MODEL: Zeeland Public Schools makes sure our students are provided challenging lessons that are consistent across grade levels and that include the common core curriculum.
 A team of Zeeland educators regularly evaluates and revises our curriculum to ensure classroom lessons meet state requirements for kindergarten through twelfth grade.
-All Zeeland teachers are involved in monthly meetings to make sure curriculum is horizontally and vertically aligned, to work on common assessments, and to collaborate with other teachers in their subject area and/or grade level.
-If you have questions about Zeeland Public Schools’ curriculum, please contact us at 616-748-3018 or email Curriculum Director at firstname.lastname@example.org.
+All Zeeland teachers are involved in monthly half-day curriculum planning sessions to make sure curriculum is horizontally and vertically aligned, to work on common assessments, and to collaborate with other teachers in their subject area and/or grade level.
+If you have questions about Zeeland Public Schools’ curriculum, please contact us at 616-748-3018 or email Curriculum Director at email@example.com.

-- Here are Cityside’s MStep results from 2016-17.
+- THE AGGREGATE STUDENT ACHIEVEMENT RESULTS FOR ANY LOCAL COMPETENCY TESTS OR NATIONALLY NORMED ACHIEVEMENT TESTS: Cityside’s MStep results from 2017-18 can be found on the parent dashboard of the MiSchoolData site.
 As you can see, Cityside performs well above the state average in all subject areas and grade levels.

-The community of Zeeland has always supported our schools, and 2016-17 was no different.
-We had over 85% of our parents either attend the scheduled Parent Teacher Conference times, or schedule a separate conference at another time if they were unable to attend.
-We worked hard to reach out to the 15% we did not formally talk to and make sure they understood how their son or daughter was doing at school and what they could do to support them.
+- IDENTIFY THE NUMBER AND PERCENT OF STUDENTS REPRESENTED BY PARENTS AT PARENT-TEACHER CONFERENCES: The community of Zeeland has always supported our schools, and 2017-18 was no different.
+We had over 87% of our parents either attend the scheduled Parent Teacher Conference times, or schedule a separate conference at another time if they were unable to attend.
+We worked hard to reach out to the 13% we did not formally talk to and make sure they understood how their son or daughter was doing at school and what they could do to support them.
 Parent and community support is a cornerstone to school success, and this is an area in which Cityside, and all of Zeeland Public Schools, has been continuously blessed.